So to maximise your car’s chances of passing first time, it’s worth following a simple pre-MOT checklist; simple checks you can do at home.

 As you begin your pre-MOT checklist, a good place to start is the car’s interior.
 Of course, the majority of checks will be carried out on the car’s mechanics and exterior bodywork, yet there are still a number of key areas within your cabin.

 Start your pre-MOT inspection by checking your car’s front seats.
 The driver’s seat should adjust forwards and backwards.
 Plus, all seatbelts should be the right length and in good working order.
 Pull sharply on each seatbelt, checking that they react as they’re supposed to if you have to suddenly brake.

 Your horn needs to be loud enough to be heard by another road user, and emit a long singular tone.
 So give it a blast and check.

 It’s essential that your hand brake can safely hold the car stationary, especially on an incline.
 So test this yourself before the test.

 Turn on your car and make sure all your dashboard lights are working as they should: It’s likely that a number of these will usually illuminate up when you start the car (hand brake, ABS, Airbag, etc) but then quickly go out before you begin driving.
-Also, double check to make sure than none of the warning lights are lit.
+Also, double-check to make sure that none of the warning lights are lit.

 Having completed your interior pre-MOT checks, you can now continue your MOT preparation by moving to the exterior of your car.
 It should come as no surprise to find that the majority of the MOT focuses on the exterior, concentrating on things such as your wheels and tyres, bodywork, brakes and steering, lights and more.